Background Check Policy: What to Include + Free Template

 5. Adverse Action

 Note in your policy that should you find anything in the background check that could prevent you from hiring the candidate (or cause you to release a current employee), you will provide them with a copy of the report obtained, the company’s background check policy, and an FCRA Summary of Rights.
-You will also advise the candidate which part of the background check made them ineligible for employment, and offer them an opportunity to dispute the findings.
+You should also advise the candidate which part of the background check made them ineligible for employment and offer them an opportunity to dispute the findings.

 Conducting Background Checks During the Hiring Process

 For instance, while one employer may only need a basic criminal background check on every employee, another might decide to specifically request driving history for their employees who will be driving a company-issued vehicle.
-Similarly, if the organization is a CPA firm, it may request credit history from each of their new employees who would be dealing with financial business.
+Similarly, if the organization is a CPA firm, it may request credit history from each of its new employees who would be dealing with financial business.

 The key to establishing an effective process is understanding your industry-specific regulations and being consistent—even when applying role-specific background check standards.